Teka101/MagicMirror/README.md

 MagicMirror
 ===========

+You have to install a web server with PHP support.

 Changes:
  * Support HTTPS (move all external link to php)
  * Remove Yahoo API RSS to JSON (PHP do it better !)